SlashUsrVin/CAKE-ConnMark/README.md

 # CAKE-ConnMark - For ASUS router running MERLIN firmware.

-This script reads active connections from conntrack and dynamically generates iptables rules to mark packets with DSCP values helping CAKE QoS classify and prioritize traffic properly.
+CAKE-ConnMark enhances traffic classification for CAKE QoS on Asuswrt-Merlin routers.
+It parses a user-defined configuration to identify active conntrack sessions based on protocol, IP addresses (with CIDR support), and ports.
+Matching connections are updated with a unique connection mark (connmark), which is then used to restore and apply the corresponding DSCP value via iptables.

+By marking and tagging flows in real time, the script enables targeted prioritization of traffic types—such as gaming, streaming, or VoIP—based on user-defined rules.
+This ensures CAKE can enforce QoS policies even for ongoing connections that would otherwise bypass initial classification.

 Once installed, the script will run every minute from 9:00 AM to 3:59 AM.
 You can update the cronjob as needed (cru).

 ### __DEPENDENCIES:__
 1. ASUS Router running on the latest MERLIN firmware. (https://sourceforge.net/projects/asuswrt-merlin/files/)